Fixing Bias in Reconstruction-based Anomaly Detection with Lipschitz Discriminators: The Lipschitz Anomaly Discriminator

 \subsection{Estimating the Anomaly Distribution}

 The choice of the anomaly distribution to train against is important and useful in building inductive bias into the model.
 Existing models implicitly build in an assumption on the anomaly distribution.
-For example, autoencoder or GAN reconstruction based models assume that anomalies will be difficult to reconstruct using a model trained on normal data.
+For example, overparameterized autoencoders assume points are far from the span of the data~\cite{radhakrishnan_memorization_2019}.

-We show that the difference in the average score on the true anomalies and the average score on the true normal is bounded from above by the Wasserstein distance between the true anomaly distribution and the estimate of the anomaly distribution (see Eq.~\ref{eq:stability}).
+We show the difference in the average score on the true anomalies and the average score on the true normal is bounded above by the Wasserstein distance between the true anomaly distribution and the estimate of the anomaly distribution (see Eq.~\ref{eq:stability}).
 Practically, this means that the better the estimate of the anomaly distribution, the better the performance of LAD.

-In our test cases, we choose Gaussian noise on the artificial cases, and shuffle patches on MNIST digits.
-In general, it is important to mimic the anomaly generation mechanism in some way that may be domain dependent.
+In our experiments, we choose Gaussian noise on the artificial cases, and to shuffle patches on images for MNIST and CIFAR10.
+In general, the closer the corruption distribution is to the true anomaly distribution, the better guarantees we can make.
+This is similar to models like denoising autoencoders or GANs where theoretically the noise should affect the performance, but in practice standard Gaussian noise performs well enough.